Tucker2015/rn-components/README.md

 # rn-components

-A collection of React Native and Expo UI Components
+A collection of React Native and Expo UI Components including :
+- **Card**: A simple card component with a title and description.
+- **Button**: A simple button component with a title and onPress handler.
+- **Text**: A simple text component with a title.
+- **Layout**: A simple layout component with a Image Background prop and a children prop.

 ## Installation